miguebarbell/Anonymizer/README.md

 `add a label in a rectangle at the top-left corner of the output image.`

--u or --upsample -> Integer (default=1)

-`upsample the image, preprosses the image for better adquisition of a face, tune it if some faces aren't located.`

--w or --width -> Integer (default=600)
+-w or --width -> Integer (default=the same width than the original)

 `the width of the output image in pixels, the ratio is conserved.`